Python Good Starting

 VirtualEnv

-virtualenv is a tool to create isolated Python environments.
-It ensures that dependencies for one project don’t interfere with those of another project.
-Follow below how set it up.
+virtualenv is a tool to create isolated Python environments, ensuring that dependencies for one project don’t interfere with those of another.

 pip install virtualenv